prataprc/prataprc.github.io.v1/_contents/dual-monitors.rst

-For programming purpose, I find that square monitors are more impressive than the wide-screen, but they are slightly costlier than the equivalent widescreen monitors.
+For programming purpose, I find that square monitors are more impressive than the wide-screen, but they are slightly costlier than the equivalent wide-screen monitors.
 If you are buying both the monitors at the same time, then it is easy to buy the same model.
 But if you are adding another monitor to the current one.
 Then stick with same specification, like 17" 1280x1024